-There is nothing wherein saints should be more conversant than in promoting the honor of the Lord and His Christ, striving and studying to walk before Him agreeable to the truth recorded in His world; the consideration of which is a strong inducement unto us to engage (to the uttermost of our abilities) in this work, that when other men content themselves by living below the rule, we may strive to walk close thereunto (suitable to the pattern left us by God in His word); and when many account it their glory to turn their backs upon what they profess to have received from Christ, we may strive to honor God, by a steadfast continuance in what we have seen and heard from him, the weight of which at first prevailed upon us to declare unto the world this our Confession of Faith and Faithful Epistle, which we have again reprinted, and made public for the reasons following:--
+There is nothing wherein Saints should be more conversant than in promoting the honor of the Lord and His Christ, striving and studying to walk before him agreeable to the truth recorded in His word, the consideration of which, is a strong inducement unto us to engage (to the utmost of our abilities) in this work, that when other men content themselves by living below the rule, we may strive to walk close thereunto, (suitable to the pattern left us by God in His word) and when many account it their glory to turn their backs upon what they professed to have received from Christ, we may strive to honor God, by a steadfast continuance in what we have received, and in a diligent speaking the things which we have seen and heard from him; the weight of which at first prevailed upon us to declare unto the world this our Confession of Faith, and faithful Epistle, which we have again reprinted, and made public for the reasons following.

-First, The invitations and earnest solicitations of several of our brethren, from all parts of the nation, whose hearts long to behold (in public) our stability and perseverance in the way and truth of our God, that by it they may have wherewith to put to silence those who have lately taken liberty to reproach and undervalue the truth professed by us.
+First, the invitations and earnest solicitations of several of our Brethren, from all parts of the Nation, whose hearts long to behold (in public) our stability and perseverance in the way and truth of our God, that by it they may have wherewith to put to silence those who have lately taken liberty to reproach and undervalue the truth professed by us.

-Secondly, That the world may behold that through grace, (by which alone we stand) we are preserved from backsliding or revolting from the way and truth, we for some years have followed God in; in which (though faith and obedience) we trust to be continued, unto the coming of our Lord and Savior Jesus Christ.
+Secondly, that the world may behold that through grace, (by which alone we stand) we are preserved from back-sliding or revolting from the way and truth, we for some years have followed God in: IN which (through the faith and obedience) we trust to be continued, unto the coming of our Lord and Savior Jesus Christ.

-Thirdly, That we might prevent Satan and his accomplices in their enterprises, who have of late abounded more than ordinary with stratagems and inventions, to circumvent poor saints in their stability and love unto the truth; amongst which this was no small one (in several remote parts), that we had cast off all our former profession and practice, so that none remained together worshipping God in His way, owning themselves the churches of Christ, but were grown up to a further attainment and light (as they say) to live more immediately with God and Christ, than in such low, mean, and contemptible a way as ordinances, thinking thereby to stumble and dishearten many whose hearts were approved to God.
+Thirdly, that we might prevent Satan and his accomplices in their enterprises, who have of late abounded more than ordinary, with stratagems and inventions to circumvent poor Saints, in their stability and love unto the truth, amongst which this was no small one (in several remote parts) that we had cast off all our former profession and practice, so that none remained together, worshipping God in His way, owning themselves the Churches of Christ, but were grown up to a further attainment and light (as they say) to live more immediately with God and Christ, then in so low, mean, and contemptible a way as Ordinances, thinking thereby to stumble and dishearten many, whose hears were approved to God.

-Fourthly, That we might take off prejudice from the hearts of those (many of which we have comfortable hopes) who are or may be prejudiced against us, from these many invectives and bitter unjust reproaches, we are or may be (for worshipping God according to our conscience and the rule of truth) exposed unto, and they (if it be the good pleasure of our God) come to understand our practice, and subject themselves to the Lord in His commandments.
+Fourthly, That we might take off prejudice from the hearts of those (many of which we have comfortable hopes) who are or may be prejudiced against us, from these many invectives, and bitter unjust reproaches, we are or may be (for worshipping our God according to our consciences and rule of truth) exposed unto, and they (if it be the good pleasure of our God) come to understand our practice, and subject themselves to the Lord in His commands.

-Lastly, The remembrance of what good this our understanding has formerly done, in the countries where it hath been spread (of which we had particular notice from several, whose hearts have been refreshed therewith), is no small inducement to us to bring this forth again in print.
+Lastly, The remembrance of what good this our undertaking hath formerly done in the Countries, where it hath been spread (of which we have had particular notice from several, whose hearts have been refreshed therewith) is no small inducement to us to bring this forth again in print.